AIFanatic/WebGrad/README.md

 # Micrograd-ts

 ## TODO/FIX
-* Matrix still being used all over, (in tensor grad should be a TensorBuffer instead of Matrix)
 * If requires_grad is made optional tests fail with grad = null when it shouldn't
 * Add forward/backward tests for all Operations (Equal/Maximum missing)
 * Add tests for all Tensor operations (Split/reshape/etc)
 * Softmax is fixed but analyse ReduceOps sum keepdim shape calculation (axis=axes[axes.length-1] sounds weird behaviour)
-* Start porting some Matrix methods to Tensor (GPT2 needs a few, multinomial/cat)
+* Multinomial and cat (./test/networks/GPT2) should be tensor methods and use Tensor ops instead of working on the data